mjhewett/like-button/Readme.md

-## Welcome to My Repo
+## Angular Like  (Introduction to Angular)

-> I am your Readme.md file, you should probably update me.
+> This is a simple exercise to learn how to use ng-click in AngularJS.

 ## Usage